RLPO: Residual Listwise Preference Optimization for Long-Context Review Ranking: Related Work

 \subsection{Pointwise LLM Ranking}

-LLM-based ranking methods build on these foundations by leveraging the world knowledge and reasoning capabilities of LLMs.
+LLM-based ranking methods build on these foundations by leveraging the world knowledge and reasoning capabilities of LLMs, which have also driven recent advances in multi-turn reasoning \cite{ma2026tspo} and dynamic dialogue management \cite{hu2026context}.
 Pointwise methods score each candidate document independently, typically producing a relevance or utility score for a query--document pair.
 This paradigm is straightforward and scalable, and it naturally supports large candidate sets because inference is linear in the number of documents.
 Recent work studies pointwise prompting and training for LLM ranking and provides systematic evaluations~\cite{liu2025llm4ranking,gera2025justrank}.
 However, since candidates are assessed in isolation, pointwise ranking can be insensitive to list-level interactions (e.g., redundancy among top results), which may lead to calibration issues in the final top-$k$ list.